RAM is where most people waste money because it’s easy to “upgrade”.

 - you keep many apps open (Chrome + Discord + games + streams)

-- you want extra headroom for 3–5 years
+- you want extra headroom for the next 3–5 years

-- 2 sticks is more stable than 4 sticks
+- 2 sticks is usually more stable than 4 sticks

 - compatibility matters more than speed marketing